trallard/BAD_days/_pages/Day1_Outline.md

 ---
 layout: page
 permalink: /1-outline/
-title: Day 1 outline
+title: Day 1
 category: module
 ---

-**Description**

 **Prerequisites:** Addressed to researchers already familiar with R  and basics of statistics

+**Description:**

-Day1 focus: "R&Bioconductor and Multiple hypothesis testing"
+Main focus: "R&Bioconductor and Multiple hypothesis testing"

+This tutorial session will provide a brief introduction to Data Science and data manipulation using R and the Jupyter notebooks.

 Program: